 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

 Our goal is to diagnose SCFE early in order to prevent the head of the thigh bone from slipping further, and thus preventing hip deformity.
-If your child receives a diagnosis of SCFE, he must avoid putting weight on the hip until after treatment.
-He may be instructed to use crutches or a wheelchair until he receives treatment.
+If your child receives a diagnosis of SCFE, he or she must avoid putting weight on the hip until after treatment and may be instructed to use crutches or a wheelchair until after receiving treatment.

 Your child’s doctor will conduct a physical exam, during which he or she can often feel the ball popping in and out of the socket.
 The doctor will also take a family history (including any hip problems in your family) and may use diagnostic tests to get detailed images of your child’s hip joint.

 In addition to a complete medical history and physical examination, diagnostic procedures for SCFE may include:

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”